atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 !i Selby exclaimed — “Good God 1 Mr. S ** Selby; who. thought of feeing yo;
 ; ' “
 III
-LI “Why not?” replied he; “but I ij'
+LI “Why not?" replied he; “but I ij'
 I' “did not think of finding you So em
 1
 “ployed, when your son’s life is at f
-“stake, losing your time and your money with coxcombs and monkeys.”
+“stake, losing your time and your money with coxcombs and monkeys."
 '' •
 i
 »